LAC 67/2 (rev5) - Setting priorities and targeting interventions

 The Code is designed to ensure that LA health and safety regulators take a more consistent and proportionate approach to their regulatory interventions.
 It sets out the Government expectations of a risk based approach to targeting.
 Whilst the primary responsibility for managing health and safety risks lies with the business who creates the risk, LA health and safety regulators have an important role in ensuring the effective and proportionate management of risks, supporting business, protecting their communities and contributing to the wider public health agenda.

 Inspection can be very effective in the right circumstances – where individual face-to-face contact with a dutyholder is necessary to influence their management of risk.
-However, it is the most resource intensive and should be limited to the highest risk premises; conversely it may not be considered to be the best use of public resource to inspect comparatively lower risk premises.
+However, it is the most resource intensive form of intervention and should be limited to the highest risk premises; conversely it may not be considered the best use of public resource to inspect comparatively lower risk premises.

-To assist LA targeting, alongside the Code HSE has published a list of national priorities, and a list of specific activities in defined sectors that are suitable for targeting for proactive inspection.
-Following the principles of the Code, proactive inspection should only be used for premises on the list or where there is local evidence that risks are not being effectively managed.
-LAs should also maintain a strong deterrent against those businesses who fail to meet their health and safety obligations.
+Alongside the Code, HSE assists LA targeting by means of the production of a list of national priorities for LAs (outlined in Annex A) and the publication of a list of specific activities in defined sectors that are suitable for targeting for proactive inspection (see section 2).
+LAs should also maintain a deterrent by ensuring they have the ability to take suitable action against those businesses who fail to meet their health and safety obligations.

 Implementing and complying with the Code will ensure that LA regulatory resource is used consistently and to best effect.
 Using risk based targeting should free up resources and facilitate the provision of advisory visits and support to deliver the growth agenda particularly with new business start-ups.